 El Corchito, an ecological preserve that has been around for over 10 years.
 Located just 2 KM east of the entrance to Progreso, this preserve was visited by the Governor of Yucatán recently and is starting to gain notoriety.
 El Corchito is operated by local fishermen who now work to nurture the mangrove swamp by reinforcing canals which improve water circulation and encourage the growth of native plants.

 Just a 5-minute boat ride in one of the several lanchas (boats) takes you into the cool shadows of the mangroves where the fishermen have built palapas and picnic tables from native wood.
 You can swim in any of three designated fresh-water pools, sling your hammock in the shade to relax, or wander the well-kept paths to see local fish and waterfowl.
 If you’re really quiet, you might see a deer come to drink at one of the more isolated pools.
 Bring lunch and be sure to bring your camera!
 To reach El Corchito, turn east toward Chicxulub at the entrance to Progreso (where the Pemex station is).
 Go 2 KM to the second roundabout (glorieta) where you will see a sign to El Corchito.
 Veer to your right and continue on a few meters.
 You’ll see a dirt road on your right that will take you to the boat landing area.
 Boat rides begin at 8:30 am daily and run until dusk.
-Cost is $20 pesos per person for the boat ride.
+Cost is $90 pesos for non-Mexican adults and children.
+Mexican adults: $45 pesos.
+Mexican seniors and children: $35 pesos,

 Check out this catchy video!